 Unless you want to bleed hopeless money, you are required to sit in the economy class, crammed in a little metal tube for hours, while staring out of a tiny window – if only the person sitting right next to it, allows you to peek through.

-And then not to forget that you’re trapped in a tiny seat with no leg room whatsoever.
-Unlike trains, a plane, moreover, doesn’t promise any movement, meaning you’re surely going to lose any sensation in your buttock unless you’ve brought a super-fluffy pillow for its rescue.
+Unlike trains, a plane, moreover, doesn’t allow much movement, meaning you’re probably going to lose any sensation in your buttock unless you’ve brought a super-fluffy pillow for its rescue.

 So yea, flying in airplanes is no fun.
 It’s time-consuming, boring, haunting (for one reason or the other), tiresome and is more or less a no-alternative choice why most people chose to fly.
 Consider myself included!
 After all, I got places to go.
 Don’t we all?

 Do you have an unreasonable fear of flying or any other secret travel fear?